small-lang/spec/README.md

-# Specification for the Small processor architecture and instruction set
+# Specification for the Small ecosystem
+This repo provides a specification for the small ecosystem, including the following aspects:
+- Architecture
+- Execution
+- Instruction Set
+- Bytecode